Vladimir Sukhomlinov

-Vladimir Aleksandrovich Sukhomlinov (Влади́мир Алекса́ндрович Сухомли́нов; – 2 February 1926) was a Russian general in the Imperial Russian Army who served as the Chief of the General Staff from 1908 to 1909 and the Minister of War from 1909 to 1915.
+Vladimir Aleksandrovich Sukhomlinov (Владимир Александрович Сухомлинов; – 2 February 1926) was a Russian general in the Imperial Russian Army who served as the Chief of the General Staff from 1908 to 1909 and the Minister of War from 1909 to 1915.

 Sukhomlinov was ousted as Minister of War amid allegations of failure to provide the Imperial Russian Army with necessary armaments and munitions for World War I and accused of responsibility for Russia's defeats in the early Eastern Front.
 Sukhomlinov was tried for high treason, corruption, and abuse of power in a high-profile case that damaged the reputation of Russia's fragile Imperial government.
 According to some historians, the Sukhomlinov scandal may have done more harm to the Romanov monarchy than the lurid scandals associated with Rasputin.

 Early life and military career

 Vladimir Aleksandrovich Sukhomlinov was born on 16 August 1848 (O.S.
 4 August 1848) in Telshi, Vilna Governorate, the son of Alexander Pavlovich Sukhomlinov and Olga Ivanovna Lunskaya.
 Sukhomlinov's younger brother, Nikolai Sukhomlinov, appointed the governor of Orenburg Governorate and the ataman of the Orenburg Cossack Army.
 Sukhomlinov graduated from Nikolayevskoye Cavalry School in 1867 and served in the Uhlans of the Imperial Guard Regiment based in Warsaw.
 Sukhomlinov graduated from the General Staff Academy in 1874 and participated in the Russo-Turkish War of 1877-1878, serving for some time on the staff of General Mikhail Skobelev and awarded the Order of St. George 4th class.
 After the Russo-Turkish War, Sukhomlinov joined the staff at the General Staff Academy on the invitation of its chief, General Mikhail Dragomirov, and lectured as well at the Nicholas Cavalry School, the Corps of Pages, and the Mikhail Artillery School.
 From 1884 to 1886, Sukhomlinov commanded the 6th Dragoon Regiment at Suwalki.
 Sukhomlinov served as Chief of the Officers' Cavalry School in St. Petersburg from 1886 until 1898, being promoted General in 1890.
 His next appointment was as Commander of the 10th Cavalry Division in Kharkov.
 In 1899, Sukhomlinov was appointed Chief of Staff of the Kiev Military District.
 In 1902, Sukhomlinov became a deputy commander of the Kiev Military District, and in 1904 became its commander.
 In this capacity he sought out Simeon Aisenstein, the pioneer of Radio, who at the time was a student at the University of Kiev.
 He encouraged official support for a major expansion of Aisenstein's work with the establishment of a series of experimental stations which were subsequently bought by the Ministry of War.
 In 1905, Sukhomlinov was appointed Governor General of Kiev, Podolia, and Volhynia.
 In December 1908, Sukhomlinov became head of General Staff.